NetworkCurator/NetworkCurator.github.io/user/install.md

 ## Updating the software

 Open-source software is often a work-in-progress.
 Some time after you install a version of the software, you might like to update the software to benefit from new features or bug fixes.
-After a clone-based installation, it is very easy to incorporate such updates into a local NetworkCurator instance.
+After a clone-based installation, it is quite easy to incorporate such updates into a local NetworkCurator instance.

 If you are not already logged in to the web server, log in using ssh.
-(If you are continuing an installation from the previous section, you can skip this step)
+(If you are continuing an installation from the previous section, you can skip this step.)

 ```
 ssh siteadmin@sitename.org
 ```

 Navigate to the root directory of your NetworkCurator instance.
 This might be `public_html`.
-(If you are continuing the installation from the previous section, you can skip this step)
+(Again, if you are continuing the installation from the previous section, you can skip this step.)

 ```
 cd public_html
 ```

-To run the update mechanism, execute the following command
+To run the update mechanism, execute

 ```
 ./pull-update
 ```

 This will replace the software files with the most up-to-date versions from the github repository.
 All configuration files, database contents, and other files that are specific to your site will not be affected.
 The script also build javascript and style sheets so that they can be used within the browser.

+After this completes successfully, you should be able to preview `sitename.org` in a browser and see the front page of the NetworkCurator interface.

 <a name="ncappendix"></a>